olivegarden888/Anvi_BlueStampPortfolio/index.md

 ## Description

- For my second milestone it was mostly about building the actually arm and joystick.
-The arm is three jointed so it has three servos.
-The jooystick is connected to the Arduino so that it can move using the code that I make in milestone 3.
+ For my second milestone, I focused on building the robotic arm and connecting the joystick.
+The arm has three joints, so I used three servo motors one for each joint and also another servo so it can rotate.
+I also connected the joystick to the Arduino.
+Later, in Milestone 3, I’ll write the code that makes the arm move using the joystick.

 ## Challenges